makerdao/community/governance/votes/Draft- Executive vote - September 13, 2023.md

 *Reasoning*: [Forum Post](https://forum.makerdao.com/t/august-2023-aligned-delegate-compensation/21983) "August 2023 Aligned Delegate Compensation"\
 *Authorizing party*: Reserve Governance Facilitators

-The total compensation to be distributed to Delegates will be **271.88 MKR**.
+The total compensation to be distributed to Aligned Delegates will be **271.88 MKR**.
 If this executive proposal passes, the compensation will be distributed as seen below:

 | Delegate    | Address                                                      | Amount (MKR) |
 | ----------- | ------------------------------------------------------------ | ------------ |